 This clause will safeguard the company's right over any intellectual property over the individual right of the co-founder.
 If any intellectual property has been created by co-founders during the term of employment in the country, then the exclusive usage of that shall reside with the company and the individual shall not be able to use it in any manner post his resignation.

-The document shall entail the roles and responsibilities of all the co-founders.
+The Document shall entail the roles and responsibilities of all the co-founders.
 Each member has a unique trait that they bring to the table.
 To run a successful company the tasks have to be clearly defined and demarcated, this will result in reduced costs and an efficient management system.

 This clause helps with two key factors in the decision-making process.
 Firstly, the clause shall define the circumstances/ conflicts in which a decision needs to be made.
 Secondly, it shall assign the final authority who shall have the right to take the final call in such matters.